espocrm/documentation/docs/administration/formula.md

 `language\translate(LABEL, [CATEGORY, SCOPE])`

-Translates a label to the language set as default.
+Translates a label to the language set as default. (as of v6.0.0)

 Example:

 `language\translate('passwordWillBeSent', 'messages', 'User')`

-Available since v6.0.0.

 #### language\translateOption

 `language\translateOption(OPTION, FIELD, [SCOPE])`

 Translates an option of a specific field to the language set as default.
-The field can be of the following types: Enum, Multi-enum, Checklist, Array, Varchar.
+The field can be of the following types: Enum, Multi-enum, Checklist, Array, Varchar. (as of v6.0.0)

 Example:

 `language\translateOption('Customer', 'type', 'Account')`

-Available since v6.0.0.

 ### Json